DZMportal/Operational-Risk.io/README.md

     <section class="hero" id="part1">
       <div class="hero-content">
-        <h1>OPERATIONAL RISKS</h1>
+        <h1>OPERATIONAL RISKS ENCOUNTERED BY SHIP[PING LINES IN MANILA</h1>
         <p>
-          An overview of risks associated with maritime operations and strategies to mitigate them
+          An overview of the operational risks encountered by shipping lines during sea transportation and port loadng and unloading operations, along with proposed strategies to mitigate them.
         </p>
         <a href="#services">
           <button class="cta-button">Risks</button>